Proximity Sensor Types

 Lenz’s Law

-These eddy currents generate a magnetic field that opposes the cause or the magnetic field which generated it.
+These eddy currents generate a magnetic field that opposes the cause or the magnetic field that generated it.

 Note: It has a similar internal circuit as that of the capacitor sensor.